-Religious Education is unique in the school curriculum in that it is neither a core subject nor a foundation subject but the 1988 Education Act states that ‘Religious Education has equal standing in relation to core subjects of the National Curriculum in that it is compulsory for all registered pupils’ Our curriculum is structured to meet the requirements set out in the document ‘Religious Education in Church of England Schools, A Statement of Entitlement 2019’.
+Religious Education is unique in the school curriculum in that it is neither a core subject nor a foundation subject.
+The 1988 Education Act states that ‘Religious Education has equal standing in relation to core subjects of the National Curriculum in that it is compulsory for all registered pupils’.
+Our curriculum is structured to meet the requirements set out in the document ‘Religious Education in Church of England Schools, A Statement of Entitlement 2019’.

 Our religious education is built on the foundations of the teachings of Christianity and to understand and respect other beliefs and major world faiths.
 Our RE education helps children to respect and encourage us all to live well together.
-This is underpinned with Bible teachings, Christian beliefs and values.
-We strive to ensure that every child to flourish and to live “life in all its fullness”.
+This is underpinned with Bible teachings, Christian beliefs and our Christian values of love, hope, wisdom, respect and resilience.
+We strive to ensure that every child will flourish and live “life in all its fullness”.
 (John 10:10).

-RE lessons are taught on a weekly basis but there are many opportunities to apply many of the concepts, ideas in other areas of the curriculum.
-We challenge the children to think about what is being taught and to question and comment both in their lessons and in the collective worship.
+RE lessons are taught on a weekly basis but there are many opportunities to apply many of the concepts and ideas in other areas of the curriculum.
+We challenge the children to think about what is being taught, and to question and comment both in their lessons and in collective worship.